Alexandru Bârlădeanu: Banishment and return to public life

 Following the fall of the regime at the end of that year, he was awarded important posts and honors as an elder statesman of the National Salvation Front (FSN), and as part of its council belonged to a group who had fallen foul of Ceaușescu.
 Among the positions he held was the Senate Presidency, from June 1990 to October 1992, having been elected in May for a Bucharest seat.
 While in this office, he spoke in January 1991 in commemoration of Bucharest pogrom and several months later delivered a message for the 50th anniversary of the Iași pogrom, in spite of a widespread climate of anti-Semitism at the time.
 That year also saw open conflict between him and Prime Minister Petre Roman and the latter's ally Adrian Severin over the speed of price liberalization and economic privatization, with Bârlădeanu, at the forefront of the FSN's more cautious wing, unsuccessfully pushing for a slower pace.
 Additionally, in 1990–1991, he was co-president of the committee charged with writing a new constitution, and was for a time honorary director of the FSN's newspaper Azi.
 In 1991, he quit (or was removed from) the FSN and withdrew from politics altogether in 1993.
 In 1995, eulogizing Corneliu Coposu, he publicly declared that, although the two men belonged to the same generation, it was the latter who had chosen the right path.
 He died in Bucharest in 1997.

-His first wife was Russian.
+His first wife, whom he married in June 1946, was Russian.
 She was followed by the actress Marcela Rusu, and then by Mihaela, a researcher at the Academy's Institute of Linguistics.
 He had a son who emigrated to France prior to 1989 and a daughter.
 Bârlădeanu‘s awards included Commander of the Order of the Crown (1947) and the Order of the Star of the Romanian People’s Republic, second class (1959).